rupak-verma/AmazonPrime_TVShows_Movies/README.md

 Movies with runtime between 80–120 minutes is the sweet spot for runtime

-Certain genres dominate the platform
+Genres like SciFi, War and Fantasy getting more audience.

-Highly rated titles do not always have the highest vote counts
+Highly rated titles do not always have the highest vote counts.

 ## Business Recommendations